rodrigoalvesvieira/old-blog/_posts/2012-01-19-getting-started-with-clojure.md

 There's a build and automation tool for Clojure projects called Leiningen, or _lein_.
 Leiningen may be used for open source and private code.
 It's widely adopted throughout the community and is very mature.

-Clojure open source projects are often shared as Java Archives in the "Clojars":http://clojars.org/ repository.
+Clojure open source projects are often shared as Java Archives in the [Clojars] repository.

 A project using _lein_ must have its specification defined within a file called _project.clj_ similar to a _package.json_ in Node.js projects or to a _.gemspec_ file in a Ruby Gem.